 While the government has announced that gyms across England can reopen from 25 July, there are many who would still rather take their workouts outside, where it’s easier to stick to social distancing guidelines.
 Luckily, a number of London’s finest gyms and fitness studios have launched new outdoor exercise classes over the summer, with limited numbers per class and extra hygiene measures in place.
 From boxing in the park to outdoor HIIT sessions and meditative yoga, we’ve rounded up the best al fresco workouts in London to book now.

-Australian powerhouse Paola Di Lanzo has been delivering her tried and tested fusion of dynamic Pilates, ballet barre conditioning, functional training and HIIT sessions across South West London since 2015 – now she’s launched her first outdoor exercise classes, PBB in the Park.
-Held on Wandsworth Common and Bishop’s Park in Fulham, all you’ll need is a mat and a thigh band to take part in her unique brand of muscle-quivering workouts.
+Australian powerhouse Paola Di Lanzo has been delivering her tried and tested fusion of dynamic Pilates, ballet barre conditioning, functional training and HIIT sessions across South West London since 2015.
+Now she’s hosting outdoor exercise classes, PBB in the Park.
+Held on Bishop’s Park in Fulham, behind her studio, all you’ll need is a mat and a thigh band to take part in her unique brand of muscle-quivering workouts.
 And for something a bit more personal, she also offers private PT or small group sessions in your local park.

 Boutique fitness brand Core Collective is bringing their popular workouts to the great outdoors this summer, with two brand new classes.
 Held in locations near their Kensington and St. John’s Wood studios, as well as on Clapham Common, their Bodyweight/HIIT classes combine the best of their three signature Circuit class formats for an energetic, cardio-focused workout, while their Run/HIIT sessions switch between running intervals and explosive bodyweight movements, guaranteed to deliver a full-on endorphin hit.